AVin2002/DealDeX-demo/README.md

 # DealDeX-demo
-this is my first repository.
+this is my first Repository.
+Author-Avinash